 Then it can be used for your plant.
 However, every location has different levels of chlorine present in the water.

 Change all the water every week or at least every other week.
-A big benefit of growing a Peace Lily in water is that it has constantly access to water.
+A big benefit of growing a Peace Lily in water is that it has constant access to water.

 From my experience Peace Lilies droop very quickly if you miss a watering.
 This is not the kind of plant that you can forget to water.